Digital Utility Roundup: Recent Must-Read Posts From Fellow Community Members

 - 355 views

 Greetings Digital Utility Group members!

-Technology that used to seem like science fiction is now being integrated regularly by utilities.
-Blockchain, robotics, artificial intelligence (AI), and digital twins are just a few examples, and your fellow community members are keeping track of all the latest developments.
-To learn from their expertise, follow the links below, or find many other fascinating pieces in the Digital Utility Group.
+Having said that, I present the following pieces, which cover DER management, smart city operation, utility cybersecurity, and much more.
+Utilities currently have many opportunities and challenges in their use of digital tools, and your fellow community members are keeping track of all the latest developments.
+To learn from their expertise, follow the links below.
 Be sure to like your favorite articles and remember that your comments are always welcome.

 Happy reading from Energy Central Community Manager Karen Marcus.